 The Principal Designer must plan, manage, monitor and coordinate Health & Safety in the pre-construction phase taking into account the principles of prevention.
 They must prepare and provide relevant information to the other duty holders and assure effective communication within the design team.
 They must ensure designers comply with their duties and provide information about significant risks that cannot be eliminated.
 They must liaise with the Principal Contractor during the construction phase, prepare a Health & Safety File and ensure that it is reviewed and updated during the course of the project.

 The Principal Designer’s duties now also apply to domestic projects.

-BCAL are a registered member of the Association for Project Safety and have been advising clients on the Regulations since 1995.
+BCAL are a certified member of the Association for Project Safety and have been advising clients on the Regulations since 1995.

 Our client list includes: